 What is towing and labor cost coverage?

-Towing and labor cost coverage is an optional coverage that you can add to your car insurance that typically protects you against some of the costs and hassles associated with common roadside breakdowns like dead batteries, flat tires or even an embarrassing lockout.
-(Some insurers may automatically fold this coverage into their policies, so be sure to ask.)
+Towing and labor cost coverage is an optional coverage you can add to your car insurance that typically protects you against some of the costs and hassles associated with common roadside breakdowns.
+This can include things like dead batteries, flat tires or even lockouts.
+Be sure to ask your insurance provider about this coverage, as some may automatically include this within their policies.

 What does towing and labor cost coverage include?

-The exact services offered by this type of coverage will vary by company, but they may include the following:
+The exact services offered by this type of coverage will vary by insurer, but they may include the following:

 - Tire changes

 The "labor cost" part of this coverage generally refers to labor charges you may incur at the scene of the breakdown to get your vehicle up and running.
 This coverage, however, doesn't typically cover the cost of any needed parts.
 It may cover the fee for changing your tire, for instance, but not the cost of the new tire itself.

 Talk to your insurance provider to understand exactly what is and is not covered.

 Isn't a tow covered by my auto insurance?